Debra Wood, RN

 NSAIDs are used to relieve pain and inflammation.
 You may experience pain and inflammation for a variety of reasons, such as:

-stroke.
-This risk is especially important for patients with cardiovascular disease or risk factors for cardiovascular disease.
+heart attack or stroke.
+This risk is especially important for those with cardiovascular disease or risk factors for cardiovascular disease.

 If you are taking medications, follow these general guidelines: